-Mobile Dental Clinic and Portable Dental Unit Registration Requirements - CCR, title 16, section 1049 language on the application requirements, other regulations and laws the units must comply with, and the obligations to notify the Board of changes in personnel, procedures and operation of the unit.
+Mobile Dental Clinic and Portable Dental Unit Registration Requirements - CCR, title 16, section 1049

+The Board approved the proposed regulatory text and forms at the February 2018 Board meeting.
+This package would update the regulations for mobile and portable dental clinics in light of legislation (SB 562 (Galgiani, Ch.
+624, Stats.
+2013)) that changed the previous restrictions on ownership of such units.
+The proposed regulations would add language on the application requirements, other regulations and laws the units must comply with, and the obligations to notify the Board of changes in personnel, procedures and operation of the unit.
 The regulations also establish what information must be communicated to patients and how consent for services and follow-up services are to be handled.
 Regulations Counsel is working on proposed revisions to the originally approved text for review by the Board in early 2024.